creativepurus/Convert-ipynb-to-PDF/README.md

 ### Alternatively, you can also visit the Official website of TeX Live here: https://tug.org/texlive/

+### Note that TeXlive is a large distribution, and installing it might consume a significant amount of disk space.
+It has over 4000+ files.
+It might take 1-2 hours for TeX Live to install in your device.
+So be patient, have a coffee, and leave the rest on installer.

 - Once you have `nbconvert`, `Pandoc` and `TeX` installed, you should be able to convert Jupyter Notebook (.ipynb) files to PDF

 # Feedback & Contributions